 The Styrian Tuscany: The southern parts of the countries impress with their rolling hills and cultural landscapes full of vineyards and taverns, poplars and windmills.
 The region is home to worldwide known Styrian wines.
 It is best discovered on the Styrian wine road that winds through the heart of the “Styrian Tuscany”.

 Thermenland: Farther east you’ll find the Styrian Thermenland, which is famous for its hot springs and numerous spa ressorts.
 The mild climate of the hilly landscape makes it one of the most fertile areas in Austria.
 Castles, vineyards, orchards are distinctive features of the region.

 Austria/Styria has a very high level of economic and political stability and a traditionally excellent global image.
-In the Global Peace Index 2018 the country was ranked 3rd among the world’s 10 safest countries, defeated only by Iceland and New Zealand.
+In the Global Peace Index 2019 the country was ranked 4rd among the world’s 10 safest countries, defeated only by Iceland, New Zealand and Portugal.
 1,000 leading global managers give Austria, and its south-eastern province, top security marks.
 With only three days of strikes in the last ten years it represents the best statistic in Europe.
 Crime rates have declined constantly over recent decades and are currently at an all-time low.

 The global business knowledge portal globaledge qulassifies Austria/Styria as follows: